yverdon/geocity/README.md

 ## Contribution guideline

-To contribute to the project use **[gitflow](https://www.atlassian.com/fr/git/tutorials/comparing-workflows/gitflow-workflow)**
+Use [Gitflow](https://www.atlassian.com/fr/git/tutorials/comparing-workflows/gitflow-workflow) to contribute to the project.

-The default configuration is used in this project, check below
+The default configuration is used in this project, check below:

 ```bash
 git flow init